Field Guide

 Your Team Isn't Burned Out.
 They're Paying a Tax.

-Spot the three hidden taxes draining your event team: turnover, rush planning, and events you can't defend.
-Calculate your cost in 5 minutes.
+Spot the three hidden taxes draining your event team: People, Portfolio, and Pipeline.
+Calculate the cost in five minutes, then fix People first.

 TL;DR

 You just finished a budget meeting.
-Finance asked, "What's the return on our events?"
+Finance asked for the return on events.
 You had stories.
-You did not have numbers.
-Your budget got cut 15%.
+You didn't have numbers.
+The budget got cut.

-Your best event manager just gave notice.
-She said, "I love this work.
-I can not do it at this pace."
-Now you will spend 6 months replacing her.
+Your best event manager gave notice.
+She said she loves the work and can't do it at this pace.
+You'll spend six months replacing her.

-A VP asked for "one more event" with 45 days' notice.
-Your team pulled it off.
+A VP asked for one more event with 45 days' notice.
+The team pulled it off.
 Nobody slept.
-The event happened.
-So did the weekend work.
+The weekend work still happened.

 Every event team pays at least one.
 Most pay all three.
-Here is how to spot them.
+Here's how to spot them.

 People Tax (Burnout)

-What it is: The cost of replacing people who leave because the pace is unsustainable.
+What it is: The cost of replacing people who leave because the pace isn't sustainable.

 The math: About 80% of salary to replace someone mid-level.
 Lose two people at $70K each?
-That is $112,000 in hidden replacement costs.
+That's $112,000 in hidden replacement costs.

-Signal: You have lost 2+ people in the past 12 months.
+Signal: You've lost 2+ people in the past 12 months, or the team skips vacation during event season.

 Portfolio Tax (Calendar Bloat)